Codeinwp/logo-maker/README.md

 # Logo Maker

-Logo Maker is a react app build with [Typescript](https://www.typescriptlang.org/) created for designing simple logos.
+Logo Maker is a react app built with [Typescript](https://www.typescriptlang.org/) created for designing simple logos.

 ![Main Build](https://github.com/Codeinwp/logo-maker/workflows/Deploy%20on%20staging/badge.svg)

-## Instalation on Wordpress
+## Installation on WordPress

-The easy way: go to `/development` and download the zip file, then upload it on the `wp-admin/plugins.php`
+The easy way: go to `/development` and download the zip file, then upload it on the website in `wp-admin/plugins.php`

-The hard way: go to plugin folder of the WordPress and then `git clone https://github.com/Codeinwp/logo-maker.git`
+The hard way: go to the plugin folder of the WordPress and then `git clone https://github.com/Codeinwp/logo-maker.git`

-**In order to make the `back button` on the Start page to work you need to assing in WordPrees a parent page to the page that host the Logo Maker.**
+** To make the `back button` on the Start page work, you need to assign in WordPress a parent page to the page that host the Logo Maker.**

-**Make sure that the page that host the Logo Maker is empty.**
+**Make sure that the page that hosts the Logo Maker is empty.**

 ## Getting starter on development

-Before you venture in the development of the Logo Maker, you need to have:
+Before you venture into the development of the Logo Maker, you need to have:

 -   [Node Js](https://nodejs.org/en/) with npm & npx
 -   [Git](https://git-scm.com/)
--   Text Editor / IDE (see Recomended Tools)
+-   Text Editor / IDE (see Recommended Tools)

 ## Installation